fossasia/publiccode.asia/site/content/openletter.en.md

 tableComment: Comment
 ---

-Publicly funded software has to be [Free Software][fs].
-While there are plenty of good reasons for that, many politicians don't know about the importance of software yet.
+Publicly funded software has to be [Free and Open Source Software][fs].
+While there are plenty of good reasons for that, many politicians don’t know about them yet.

 {{< fsdefinition type="box">}}